Find a Community

 • They may be able to help hold the tape while wrapping packages or hold their finger while you tie a bow.

-When the Indiana senior you love has Alzheimer’s, the holiday season may need to look a little different for a few years.
+When the senior you love has Alzheimer’s, the holiday season may need to look a little different for a few years.
 Embrace the chance to spend time with them.

 Don’t aim for perfection.
 Try to be flexible and willing to change your expectations.
 With careful planning, the holidays can be a happy time for both the family and your loved one with Alzheimer’s.